patrickpissurno/vredis/README.md

 ## Docs

-To be implemented.
-There will be some great docs, but only once I get most of the basic stuff sorted out.
+To be done.
+There will be better docs, but only once I get most of the basic stuff sorted out.
 For the time being I suggest you to take a look at the test files.
 They'll provide you with enough to get started.

 ## Features already working
 - GET